rossumai/university/docs/learn/rossum-formulas/index.md

 1. Go to the settings of the Webhook (Serverless function)
 2. Scroll to `Additional notification metadata`
 3. Enable the `Schemas` option
-4. Save it and now you can work with the `formula` in your function
+4. Save it and now you can work with the `RossumPython` in your function

 ## Basic usage